Fundraise for us

 We were delighted to receive a cheque for £4,000 from Shrewsbury House School in Surbiton, Surrey.
 This amazing sum of money had been raised by the boys taking part in a sponsored run.
-Hannah and Wendy spoke to the staff and pupils at an assembly about the importance of good mental health and were presented with the cheque by the Head Boy and the House Captains.
+Hannah and Wendy spoke to the staff and pupils at an assembly about the importance of good mental health.
 A huge thank you to all the pupils, staff and parents for their generosity.

 Bag packing and bucket collection

 Six wonderful volunteers joined the staff team to pack bags and raise money at the opening of a new Aldi store in Kingston upon Thames.
 Whilst we packed, we were able to tell people about our work and hand out Zippy Tips cards to children.
 Many thanks to everyone who gave money and all the volunteers who shook the buckets!

 Steve completed an exhausting schedule of races to raise an amazing £2,012 in 2012 – two marathons, three half marathons, six triathlons, three open water swimming races and a 50-mile bike ride.
 He suffered injuries, was knocked down by a car and was sick after swimming in the River Thames, but he didn't give up until he reached his target!

 Paul Rubenstein climbed Mount Kilimanjaro to raise more than £11,500 for Partnership for Children, the most successful individual fund raising effort in the charity’s history.
 Two years previously, he and his daughter Katie raised £4,400 with a sponsored parachute jump.
 ‘I just believe so firmly that PFC needs to survive, that it needs to grow,’ he says,‘and to do that it needs funds.